IBM/car-auction-network-fabric-node-sdk/README.md

 ![Architecture](/docs/app-architecture.png)

 ## Flow
-1. User downloads IBM Blockchain Starter Plan connection profile, and adds url/secret for Certificate Authority
+1. User downloads IBM Blockchain Starter Plan connection profile, and adds url/secret for Certificate in the Node app Authority
 2. User enrolls admin, and registers a user with the Certificate Authority
 3. User installs, instantiaties, and invokes carauction chaincode on the peer